Best Rize Alternatives in 2026: 8 Apps Compared

 Rize users who want simpler cross-platform time tracking.
 If calendar AI matters, Aftertone addresses that gap directly.

-Clockwise solves the upstream problem from Rize: instead of measuring fragmented focus sessions after the fact, it protects contiguous focus blocks in your calendar before meetings can break them up.
-For Rize users who've seen from their data that meeting fragmentation is the root cause of short focus blocks, Clockwise addresses the structural problem rather than measuring its effects.
-Free tier available; Google Calendar only.
+Reclaim AI solves the upstream problem from Rize: instead of measuring fragmented focus sessions after the fact, it protects contiguous focus blocks before meetings break them up.
+Rize's own blog notes that "Pair it with Rize to also capture the actual desktop work that happens inside those blocks" โ the two tools are explicitly complementary.
+Free tier available; paid from $8/month.
+Google Calendar and Outlook.

 Comparison table